uzbl/uzbl/README.md

 * `css <COMMAND>`
   - Controls CSS settings in web pages.
 Supported subcommands include:
     + `add <URI>`
       * Adds a CSS file to pages when loaded.
-Note that only one single stylesheet may be loaded like this.
+Despite the name, subsequent calls replace any previous invocation.
+Meaning that only one single stylesheet may be activated with this command.
     + `clear`
       Clears all user-supplied stylesheets.
 * `scheme <SCHEME> {COMMAND}`